justinfriedman/Zillow-Kmeans-MEC471/README.md

 # Zillow-Kmeans-MEC471
 ### Note
 Some code in this repo does not use pandas built in functions in an effcient manner, do not extend without revision

+Main issue is the use of for loops instead of slicing.
+I'm no longer using the code in this project so I have not updated the scripts with proper slicing.
+I promise I sliced pandas dataframes like a ninja at MealPal :).
 #

 MEC 471 final project work